Gir-A/flutter-workshop-part1/README.md

 Well, I say empty, but Flutter will create a small app for you that will implement a counter.

-Create the project by running ``flutter create name_of_your_app`` Use snakecase for your project name!
-You can also give your actual folder's path like so ``flutter create ..\simple_app`` (if you're using the Dev Container).
+Create the project by running ``flutter create app-name`` You can also give an existing folder's path like so ``flutter create ..\simple-app`` (if you're using the Dev Container).
 It should create every file necessary in your actual directory whereas the other command would create another directory with the files inside of your current folder.

-If you want to know more about the create command, just type ``flutter create`` it should give you a ton of info you might never use but is still cool to know.
+If you want to know more about the create command, just type ``flutter create`` it should give you a ton of info you might never use but are still cool to know.

-(It should be written on your terminal after you've created the project, but it never hurts to repeat.)
+(It should be written on your terminal after you've created the project, but repeating never hurts.)
 You can use ``flutter run`` to see what this counter app is all about.

 #### USB debugging & Developer mode